Tyrrrz/Tyrrrz.me/data/blog/unit-testing-is-overrated/index.md

 Although there are ways to mitigate this issue, ultimately it's always going to be a trade-off: isolated tests are better at indicating the cause of an error, while integrated tests are better at highlighting the impact.
 Both are equally useful, so it comes down to what you consider to be more important.

 At the end of the day, I still think functional testing is worth it even despite these shortcomings, as I find that it leads to a better developer experience overall.
-It's been a while since I've done classic unit testing and I'm not looking forward to starting again.
+It's been a while since I've done classic unit testing, and I'm not looking forward to starting again.

 ## Summary

 Unit testing is a popular approach for testing software, but mostly for the wrong reasons.
 It's often touted as an effective way for developers to test their code while also enforcing best design practices, however many find it encumbering and superficial.

-It's important to understand that development testing does not equate to unit testing.
-The primary goal is not to write tests which are as isolated as possible, but rather to gain confidence that the code works according to its functional requirements.
+It's important to understand that development testing does not equate unit testing.
+The primary goal is not to write tests with the highest degree of isolation, but rather to gain confidence that the code works according to its functional requirements.
 And there are better ways to achieve that.

 Writing high-level tests that are driven by user behavior will provide you with much higher return on investment in the long run, and it isn't as hard as it seems.
-Find an approach that makes the most sense for your project and stick to it.
+Find an approach that makes the most sense for your project and stick with it.

 Here are the main takeaways: